RaInta/RandomLoglineRedditBot/README.md

 ### How does it work?

-~~The main engine is a thinly sliced NLP based on a Markov Chain Monte Carlo that simultaneously parses the Twitter and YouTube APIs~~
-The structure is actually quite simple.
+~~The main engine is a thinly sliced NLP based on a Markov Chain Monte Carlo sampling scheme that parses the Twitter API~~ The structure is actually quite simple.
 A good (traditional, Hollywood) logline has a number of constraints.
 Of course, a logline has to be brief (we're all busy and have ever-atrophying attention spans).
 But it also has to be _about_ some character: the _protagonist_.